tam0201/speech-to-text-pipeline/README.md

 This command will delete the Cloud Functions, Pub/Sub topic, and Cloud Storage bucket.

 ### SOAP Summarization
+The proposed process for doctor-patient conversation speech summarization: fnetune pretrain bart for summarization --> finetume pretrain bert for classifcation
 The SOAP Summarization algorithm contains two parts:
 1. The classifier, which is leverage Bio_ClinicalBert[emilyalsentzer/Bio_ClinicalBERT] model.
 The model then trained on the SOAP notes obtained from https://huggingface.co/datasets/biomegix/soap-notes using ktrain[https://github.com/amaiya/ktrain.git] library.
 The model outputs the probability of each sentence belonging to each of the SOAP categories.
 After predicting the probabilities, the sentences are then classified into the categories based on the highest probability.
-Because the dataset is only 100-ish sentences, the model is not very accurate.
+Because the dataset is only 800-ish sentences, the model is not very accurate.
 I can not find any other dataset that contains SOAP notes.
 The one of physio bank[https://physionet.org/content/mimiciii/1.4/] requires a license, so I can not use it.

 2.